Purpose of Research

 We are conducting two 2-day training workshops for computing faculty who are interested in learning how to incorporate accessibility into their courses.
 The workshops are designed to help faculty embed accessibility concepts naturally into computing education so that they can prepare students and engineers who are accessibility-aware and competent.

 The workshops will bring faculty together to learn from people with disabilities, industry experts, and project researchers.
-Participants will engage with industry-informed panels, hands-on instructional activities, and course development exercises using materials from our prior work and resources developed by Teach Access.
+Participants will engage with industry-informed panels, hands-on instructional activities, and course development exercises using materials from the researchers prior work and resources developed by Teach Access.

 Pre-Workshop Preparation